tidy-MN/More-accessible/README.md

 Captions should generally be different than the alt text or screen reader users will hear the same text repeated twice.

-This markdown will include the image with a caption below and alt text in the HTML.
+This markdown will include the image with a caption and alt text in the HTML.

 ```markdown
 ![I work here!](https://mn.gov/portal/assets/primary-reversed-logo_tcm1077-265309.jpg){fig-alt="Logo for the State of Minnesota."}`